datamadsen/farv/README.md

 ### Why This Matters

-**Override specific files**: Want to use `tokyonight-night` but with your own wallpaper?
-Just put `wallpaper.png` in your user theme directory. farv will use your wallpaper but inherit everything else from the system theme.
+**Override specific files**: Want to use `tokyonight-night` but with your own backgrounds?
+Just add background images to `~/.config/farv/themes/dark/tokyonight-night/backgrounds/` and farv will make them available alongside the system theme's backgrounds.

 **Share common settings**: Put files that work across multiple themes in category-level directories.
 All your dark themes can share the same